cirruslabs/cirrus-ci-docs/docs/index.md

       </a>
     </td>
     <td>
-      <a href="https://flutter.io/">Flutter</a> is a mobile app SDK with almost 50,000 stars on GitHub.
+      <a href="https://flutter.io/">Flutter</a> is a mobile app SDK with over 50,000 stars on GitHub.
       Flutter team uses <a href="/pricing/#compute-credits">compute credits</a> to get unlimited prioritized builds and only pay for resources that these builds used.
     </td>